n00badmin/splunk_alert_bmcpatrol/README.md

 TO DO:

-design the type of searches best used to pass to msend
+-design the type of Splunk searches best used to pass results to msend

-design and complete python scipt to parse json payload from splunk and trigger msend
+-design and complete python scipt to parse json payload from splunk and trigger msend

-complete setup.xml to allow setting of the msend destination address
+-complete setup.xml to allow setting of the msend destination address